 This webinar provides an overview of the ethics and standards that heritage organizations are expected to follow as they carry out their work.
 Recorded February 2020.

 A long-range plan is one of the best ways you can show stakeholders and potential funders that your organization is working towards sustainability.
 This webinar outlines the steps and provides a road map for the planning process.
 Recorded March 2020.

 This webinar focuses on basic leadership principles that will help you create a stronger, more sustainable organization.
 You’ll learn about varying leadership styles and ways to work with your board, staff and volunteers to help foster a supportive and inclusive environment.

 Planning and Implementing Successful Building Projects (50 minutes)

 Is a building project in your future?
 Do you want to learn more about best practices and working with contractors?
 Join us for an informative and interesting webinar focused on the basics of planning and implementing successful building projects.
 Recorded March 2020.

 Great (E)News!
 How to Create an Outstanding E-Newsletter (60 minutes)

 Thinking about starting an e-newsletter, or wondering how to spice up your content?
 This webinar is packed with useful tips you can use to get your news out.
 We’ll cover e-newsletter service providers, content, formats, design tips and analytics.
+Recorded September 2019.

-To find out about topics or to schedule a workshop, email email@example.com or call (317) 232-4591.
+To learn more or to schedule a workshop, email email@example.com or call (317) 232-4591.